Frequently Asked Questions

 Does the library have a public copy machine?

 Yes.
 In 2021, the library contracted with Canon and purchased a new copy machine for the public.
 The copy machine currently accepts cash only.
 Black & white copies are 15 cents per page.
 Color copies are 50 cents per page.

 The Fax24 kiosk provides an option to scan-to-email option.
 The cost is the same as faxing; it's $1.75 for the first page, then $1.00 for each additional page.
 It can only scan documents that are 8x11 The Canon copy machine also has an option to scan files as a PDF to a USB flash drive.

 How can I participate in the Senior Property Tax Work Program?

-The library is not currently accepting any new volunteers.
+The library is not currently accepting any new senior volunteers.
 To participate in the Senior Property Tax Work Program, please contact the Southborough Senior Center at 508-229-4453 for more information about the program, including when to apply and eligibility requirements.

 I heard you are now fine free.
 What does that mean?